 What is Contextual Intelligence?

-For political campaigns, contextual intelligence is essential to make informed decisions about where to allocate resources and how to craft messages which resonate with voters.
+For political campaigns, contextual intelligence is essential to make informed decisions about where to allocate resources and how to craft messages that resonate with voters.

 Contextual intelligence begins with data collection.
 Data can be collected from various sources, including social media, online news, and polling.
 Once assembled, it is analyzed to generate insights that can be acted upon.